xmos/lib_tsn/doc/chip.rst

 Choosing the right chip
 -----------------------

-The number of audio channels the device can handle depends on the XMOS device used.
 The XS1 platform is very flexible and can provide other functions alongside audio (depending on how much audio is used) including DSP functionality, controlling inputs and displays on a device or controlling non-AVB ethernet